Computer Science

 3 Credits (3)

 Introduction to efficient data structure and algorithm design.
 Order notation and asymptotic run-time of algorithms.
 Recurrence relations and solutions.
 Abstract data type dynamic set and data structures based on trees.
 Classic algorithm design paradigms: divide-and-conquer, dynamic programming, greedy algorithms.
-For CS graduate students only.
-Taught with CS 372.
-May be repeated up to 24 credits.
+For Computer Science graduate students only.
+Taught with CSCI 3720.

 Learning Outcomes